-- All Members, regardless of standing, are responsible for all obligations of membership, but only Members in good standing have the rights and privileges of membership and may provide chartered professional accounting services.
-Amended June 18, 2014 - 3.
-The Registrar shall suspend the membership of any Member and the registration of any Student, Applicant or firm, upon the breach by that person of any obligation imposed by CPA Ontario, and such suspension shall remain in effect until the obligation is satisfied, unless otherwise provided in the bylaws or regulations. - 4.
-The Registrar shall suspend the membership of any Member upon the date he or she: - 4.1 is declared by a court to be a mentally incompetent person or is found incapable of managing his or her affairs through mental infirmity pursuant to the Mental Incompetency Act, R.S.O.
+2. All Members, regardless of standing, are responsible for all obligations of membership, but only Members in good standing have the rights and privileges of membership and may provide chartered professional accounting services.

+- 3. The Registrar shall suspend the membership of any Member and the registration of any Student, Applicant or Firm, upon the breach by that person of any obligation imposed by CPA Ontario, and such suspension shall remain in effect until the obligation is satisfied, unless otherwise provided in the bylaws or regulations. - 4.
+The Registrar shall suspend the membership of any Member upon the date he or she: - 4.1 is declared by a court to be a mentally incompetent person or incapable of managing his or her affairs; - 4.2 is certified incompetent to manage his or her estate or appoints the Public Trustee as committee of his or her estate pursuant to the Mental Health Act, R.S.O.
 1990, c.
-M. 9, or other statute for the time being in force; - 4.2 is certified incompetent to manage his or her estate or appoints the Public Trustee as committee of his or her estate pursuant to the Mental Health Act, R.S.O.
-1990, c.
-M. 7, or other statute for the time being in force; - 4.3 is admitted as or becomes an involuntary patient in a psychiatric facility or continues therein by virtue of a certificate of renewal, pursuant to the Mental Health Act, or other statute for the time being in force; or - 4.4 is found on account of insanity unfit to stand trial on a criminal or similar offence, or, when he or she is determined to be not guilty of a criminal or similar offence by reason of insanity.
+M. 7, or other statute for the time being in force; - 4.3 is admitted as or becomes an involuntary patient in a psychiatric facility or continues therein by virtue of a certificate of renewal, pursuant to the Mental Health Act, or other statute for the time being in force; or - 4.4 is found to be unfit to stand trial or not criminally responsible on account of a mental disorder. - 5.
+A Member who is suspended pursuant to section 4 of this regulation may apply to the Capacity Committee for a hearing to determine whether the Member is incapacitated, and such hearing shall be governed by Regulation 8-2.